pocomane/brewed-in-the-apocalypse/bita.md

 make the action fail ???

-Normally, with the 8 initial traits, in every roll you would be able to play 2 or 3 of them, unless the protagonist is forced to make an action that is completely out of the character.
+Normally, with the 8 initial traits, in every roll you would be able to play 2 or 3 of them, unless the PC is forced to make an action that is completely out of the character.
 4 or more traits are played instead during actions for which the character have a very good fit.
 Obviously, in the late game these number can increase consistently.